Lenz's law: Definition

 The current induced in a circuit due to a change in a magnetic field is directed to oppose the change in flux and to exert a mechanical force which opposes the motion.

-Lenz's law is contained in the rigorous treatment of Faraday's law of induction (the magnitude of EMF induced in a coil is proportional to the rate of change of the magnetic field), where it finds expression by the negative sign:
+Lenz's law is contained in the rigorous treatment of Faraday's law of induction (the magnitude of EMF induced in a coil is proportional to the rate of change of the magnetic flux), where it finds expression by the negative sign:

 which indicates that the induced electromotive force $\mathcal{E}$ and the rate of change in magnetic flux $\Phi_\mathbf{B}$ have opposite signs.

 This means that the direction of the back EMF of an induced field opposes the changing current that is its cause.
 D.J.
 Griffiths summarized it as follows: Nature abhors a change in flux.

 If a change in the magnetic field of current i1 induces another electric current, i2, the direction of i2 is opposite that of the change in i1.
 If these currents are in two coaxial circular conductors ℓ1 and ℓ2 respectively, and both are initially 0, then the currents i1 and i2 must counter-rotate.
 The opposing currents will repel each other as a result.